 At a time when money concerns were at a peak, Me Bank quietly, without permission, blindsided customers by removing access to money in redraw facilities.

 So, what can brands do to ensure they remain part of their customer’s lives?
-According to Kris White, there are four essential considerations for effective post-COVID communications:
+According to Kris White, there are seven essential considerations for effective post-COVID communications: